Export Native APIs To WASM Applications

 }

-// natives registeration must be done before loading WASM modules
+// natives registration must be done before loading WASM modules

 module = wasm_runtime_load(buffer, size, error_buf, sizeof(error_buf));